The Perfect 2 Day Zagreb Itinerary

 Once you’re done soaking up the best Zagreb sights in the Upper Town, it’s time to grab lunch from the nearby restaurant, Konoba Didov San.
 This Croatian restaurant is just a short walk away from Park Grič, and is a wonderful place to try out some traditional Croatian cuisine.

 Some highlights on the menu include traditional donuts with local soft cheese, Grandma’s Pan, and grilled squid.
-You can view their full menu here.

-Explore Zagreb’s Museums
+Explore the Best Zagreb Museums

 After lunch, pay a visit to a museum or two.
 Zagreb is, in fact, most famous for its abundance of exceptional museums.
 I suggest checking out the Museum of Broken Relationships, located in the Upper Town near Konoba Didov San.